ImeedAttia/d2/README.md

 ## 🛡️ Security

-* CORS enabled for all domains (adjust as needed)
+* CORS enabled for all domains
-* No authentication by default (suggest JWT or OAuth2 for production)
+* JWT and OAuth2 for production

 ---

 ## 🌐 Deployment Tips

-* Use Docker Compose or Kubernetes for deploying services together
+* Use Docker Compose for deploying services together
-* API Gateway (like Spring Cloud Gateway or NGINX) recommended
+* API Gateway Spring Cloud Gateway
-* Service discovery (e.g., Eureka, Consul) optional for scaling
+* Service discovery Eureka

 ---